 Danone’s strategy to achieve carbon neutrality is based on the following pillars: reducing emissions, transforming agricultural practices to sequester more carbon in the ground, eliminating deforestation from our supply chain, and offsetting the emissions that remain.

 Emissions reduction targets validated by the Science-Based Targets initiative

 As part of our journey towards carbon neutrality, we set intermediate carbon reduction targets for 2030, from a 2015 baseline :

 - to reduce scope 1, 2 and 3 emission intensity by 50%.

 - to achieve a 30% absolute reduction of scope 1 and 2 emissions.

-Both targets were officially approved by the Science-Based Targets initiative as being in line with the global measures necessary to meet the Paris Agreement objective of keeping global warming below 2° C, making Danone one of the first 100 companies to align its carbon reduction trajectory with the Paris Agreement.
+Both targets were officially approved by the Science-Based Targets initiative in 2017 as being in line with the global measures necessary to keep global warming below 2° C, making Danone one of the first 100 companies to align its carbon reduction trajectory with the Paris Agreement.

 Our current progress and next steps

-Danone is part of the RE 100 — a collection of the companies that have committed to using 100% renewable electricity.
+Danone is part of RE100 — a collection of the companies that have committed to using 100% renewable electricity.
 We are aiming to reach 50% of renewable electricity by 2020, and 100% by 2030.

 Keeping carbon in the ground